jimmy622001/AWS_DRS_POC/README.md

-Banking Disaster Recovery Solution (DRS)
+# AWS Disaster Recovery Solution (DRS) POC

 This project provides two distinct disaster recovery (DR) options for banking environments, designed to meet different requirements and budget considerations.
+The solution uses **Ireland (eu-west-1)** as the primary region and **London (eu-west-2)** as the failover region.

 DR Solution Options